The following Competition practice note provides comprehensive and up to date legal information covering:

 leniency, resulting in reductions in fines of up to 50%, generally available where the Commission already knows about the cartel to undertakings that provide evidence that adds significant value to the information already in the Commission's possession.

 The current leniency policy is set out in the Commission's 2006 Leniency Notice which applies to all cases where an applicant applied for leniency after 8 December 2006.
-This reflects approaches to leniency in the US which can contribute to streamlining the procedure for applying for leniency in Europe and
+This reflects approaches to leniency in the US which can contribute to streamlining the procedure for applying for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.